Hybrid Search

 - Semantic — Model2Vec embeds your query and every code chunk, ranks by cosine similarity

-- BM25 — ripgrep does keyword matching with tf-idf scoring
+- BM25 — built-in keyword matching with tf-idf scoring

 - Fusion — scores are combined with a configurable weight (default 70% semantic, 30% keyword)